Kong/docs.konghq.com/app/konnect/dev-portal/applications/manage-app-reg-requests.md

 the requests must be approved by an admin if
 [auto approve](/konnect/dev-portal/access-and-approval/auto-approve-devs-apps) is not enabled.
 When [application registration is enabled](/konnect/dev-portal/applications/enable-app-reg), developers must register their applications with a Service.
-This guide will explain different options available to you from the **Applications Tab** within the **Requests** page in the Developer Portal.
+This guide explains different options available to you from the **Applications Tab** within the **Requests** page in the Developer Portal.

 ## Requests Page Applications Tab